• Avis aux clients

 Principaux impacts

-• The Strait of Hormuz is shut down, with many ships turning around or re-routing.
+• The Strait of Hormuz is largely shut down, with many ships turning around or re-routing.

 • Airline operations remain seriously impacted across the Middle East and Indian Subcontinent.